Hepsor logo

 The Group’s liquidity represents its ability to settle its liabilities to creditors on time.
 A careful management of liquidity and refinancing risks implies maintaining the availability of funding through an adequate amount of committed credit facilities.
 Due to the nature of the Group’s business activities, the Group actively uses external and internal funds to ensure that timely resources are always available to cover capital needs.

 The Group manages liquidity risk by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of financial assets and liabilities.
-The Group mitigates refinancing risk by monitoring liquidity positions, analyzing different financing options on an ongoing basis and negotiating with financing parties over the course of financing.
+The Group mitigates refinancing risk by monitoring liquidity positions, analysing different financing options on an ongoing basis and negotiating with financing parties over the course of financing.

 Capital risk